BusinessAnalyticsTeamProject/DataMining/README.md

 Our Sgether team was launched to solve this situation using **a non-face-to-face study platform** and **AI supervisor technology.**

-## 😎 Expectation
-Children can feel connected to each other and motivated even when they use our Sgether platform.

-In addition, AI's learning supervision allows you to objectively grasp your own learning status.

 ## 📄 Abstract
 There are students in developing countries who, for various reasons, have difficulty attending classes in person.
 <br>
 To ensure the quality of education and equal learning opportunities for these students, a remote education system platform is necessary.